 Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two options when it comes to the house - it can be put on the market and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties should get an appraisal of the shared real estate.
+There are generally two alternatives when discussing common real estate - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to order an appraisal of the joint real estate.

-Contact us if you require an appraisal dealing with a divorce or other separation of assets.
+Contact us if your needs include an appraisal related to a divorce or other separation of assets.

-An appraisal for divorce purposes needs a well-established, expert value conclusion that will hold up during a trial.
-When you order an appraisal from Appraisal Professionals, you are assured the best in service with professional courtesy and well-supported conclusions.
-We understand how to care for the prickly needs of a divorce situation.
+An appraisal for divorce purposes requires a well-established, authoritative value conclusion that can be supported during a trial.
+Appraisal Professionals guarantees an exceptional level of service with courtesy and top notch analysis.
+We also know how to handle the prickly needs of a divorce situation.

-Attorneys in TX and accountants rely on our values when ascertaining what the real property is worth for estates, divorces, or other disputes requiring a value opinion.
-We have an abundance of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
+Attorneys in TX as well as accountants rely on our values when ascertaining what the real property is worth for estates, divorces, or other disputes where it is crucial.
+We have a great deal of expertise dealing with all the parties involved and are ready to assist with your needs.
 We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

-As a lawyer representing a client in a divorce, your case's evidence frequently necessitates an appraisal to establish fair market value for the residential real estate involved.
-A great deal of the time the divorce date may not be the same as the date you requested the appraisal.
-We're experienced with the processes and requirements necessary to perform a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
-For each divorce appraisal we perform we keep in mind that they require prudence with total professionalism.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, guaranteeing you the utmost discretion.
+For attorneys dealing with a divorce, your case's evidence typically needs an appraisal to establish fair market value for the residential real estate involved.
+A lot of the time the divorce date differs from the date you ordered the appraisal.
+We're experienced with the techniques and what is vital to complete a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
+For each divorce appraisal we handle we keep in mind that they require prudence delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.